fWd82/Proverbona1/README.md

 ## Intro
-Pilot Project for Proverbs from different Languages.
+Volunteer Project for Proverbs from different Languages.
+Proverbona is a platform for proverbs of different languages, which has translation of same proverb in other languages.
+Let not let our proverbs/history die.

 ## Updates History